gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Finding good stores isn’t always easy, but word of mouth from other climbers or gym staff (if the gym isn’t selling shoes themselves) can be helpful.

 <!--* if the store has a small section of climbing wall, test it on those after acclimatising-->
-Most stores that sell climbing shoes provide either a short section of climbing wall or just a couple inconspicuously placed footholds for trying out shoes.
+Most stores that sell climbing shoes provide either a short section of climbing wall or at least a couple inconspicuously placed footholds for trying out shoes.
 After the initial acclimatisation period to the shoe, try stepping on a foothold with your big toe and weighting it.
 Expect this to feel more painful than just having the shoes on, but it should still be a bearable (if not really *fun*) sensation.